-The DIP (Dual In-line Package) switch includes 10 individual slide switches that can be in the UP (on) or DOWN (off) position.
+The DIP (Dual In-line Package) switch includes 10 individual slide switches that can be set to the UP (on) or DOWN (off) position.
 As a standalone PT controller, the arrangement of the 10 switches determines the operating parameters.
 The default setting (all DIP switches DOWN) is adequate for most installations, however, you have the option to change some of the operating parameters.
-This section shows how to change the DIP switch and gives an understanding of the function of each switch setting.
-Follow the DIP switch adjustments described below to configure the PT controller.
+This section shows how to change the DIP switch and describes the function of each switch setting to help you configure the PT controller.